How can I get rid of acne on my face?

 What causes acne?

-Local treatments for acne
+Local acne treatments

-To effectively treat acne, the use of topical treatments is essential.
+To effectively treat acne, the use of local treatments is essential.
 These treatments are specifically formulated to act directly on skin lesions, reducing inflammation, eliminating bacteria and unclogging pores.
 Here are some of the most commonly used ingredients and products:

-1. Benzoyl Peroxide
+1. Benzoyl peroxide

 Benzoyl peroxide is one of the most effective treatments for acne.
 Here's how it works: